igloo-project/igloo-doc/source/development/flyway.rst

 Use data upgrades with Flyway
 =============================

-OWSI-Core and the basic application are programmed to be able to use Flyway for handling your data upgrades, here's how you can do it.
+Igloo and the basic application are programmed to be able to use Flyway for handling your data upgrades, here's how you can do it.

 Activate Flyway's Spring profile